 The D40 competition is the ECB’s national hardball disability offer, the top tier of domestic county-level disability cricket.

-D40 games are hardball, 40 overs a side, and follow the same laws and regulations as a traditional county game of cricket, including powerplays and a 30-yard fielding circle.
+Games are played with a hardball, are 40 overs a side, and follow the same laws and regulations as a traditional county game of cricket, including powerplays and a 30-yard fielding circle.

 Progressing through the Disability Pathway